JakBul/Premier-League-Quiz/README.md

 I felt that all mentioned above helps to provide the best User Experience and highlight purpose of this project.

 ### **Surface**

+Important to mention - this project had to pass all of accessibility critera, that's why I had to choose type of colours and backgrounds that will easily pass them.

 ### Colour Scheme